 Feeding of wild animals can cause ill health, aggressive behaviour and upset population numbers.
 To maintain nature's balance please avoid feeding native animals including marine life.

-Department of Environment and Conservation Information
+Department of Parks and Wildlife Information

 ||PO Box 201, Exmouth WA 6707